mmowers/vizit/README.md

-# vizit
+# Vizit
-Visualize data in html with client-side JavaScript
+Rapid data visualization, dashboards and reports.

 Use it here: https://mmowers.github.io/vizit/